-The top idea will win two days of mentoring at one of the region’s leading startups.
+The top idea will win two days of mentoring at a Startup Accelerator.

 Worried about intellectual property?
 Our partners will sign a guarantee that your idea will always be yours.
 If you want to share it on the YUBN website, you can, if not we will just feature a profile story about you.

 We are inviting critical articles that look at how cities can become more prosperous and more sustainable, in a way that includes and empowers youth, and in ways that strengthen the economic fabric of a city.
 These articles; photo essays or videos will focus on how young people in Asian cities can become masters of their own destiny, by starting their own businesses, by calling out unsavory business practices or by successfully encouraging government to do more.
 Maybe you don’t think the current movement for startups is going to help economies to grow?
 Maybe you have experience of an effective Local Economic Development policy implemented by a city?
 What are the Asian cities that are getting the balance right between economic development and poverty alleviation?

 BE A MENTOR.
 MAKE A

 DIFFERENCE TO YOUR CITY AND REACH NEW AUDIENCES

 We all know that starting a successful business is hard.
 We are reaching out to you, the leaders of successful startups and social enterprises from across Asia to help us to make short film, photo essays or written pieces to help our budding entrepreneurs go further.